Agent Tesla Analysis [Part 1: Unpacking]

 This output looks promising.
 The next step is drag and drop the newly outputted DeclareTextBoxValue-cleaned.dll into dnSpy and navigate to that same method.
 Let’s see how it looks now:

 This is MUCH more readable.
 Let’s break down what is going on here.
-Firstly, we see a call to Thread.Sleep() which delays execution for 17129 milliseconds.
-Then, a byte array is returned from a call to Vu.smethod_0.
-Navigating to this method shows that it is pulling the byte array from a resource named Key0:
+Firstly, we see a call to Thread.Sleep()

-Following this, the array is decompressed to an assembly.
-QuickSort.smethod_4 is called which is simply a wrapper for Assembly.Load().
-The type ReactionDiffusionLib.ReactionVessel is then extracted.
+is called which is simply a wrapper for Assembly.Load().
+The type ReactionDiffusionLib.ReactionVessel

-An instance is created of the type, and the method CasualitySource is invoked twice.
+is invoked twice.
 In order to see what this method is actually doing, we’re going to need to continue our debugging and get into that assembly.

 Let’s now resume execution.
-It will take a moment because of that Thread.Sleep() from earlier.
+It will take a moment because of that Thread.Sleep()

 Nice, it hit one of our breakpoints.
 Let’s step through and see what was loaded.

 This assembly that was loaded here with the odd symbol as the name is actually part of DeepSea Obfuscator’s resource encryption.
 In the screenshot of the decompiled output of DLL that de4dot cleaned, it decrypted the resource and removed that portion of the code.
-Thus, we can simply continue on to the next Assembly.Load() which should be the same as the first one in the de4dot-cleaned DLL (called on line 23).
+Thus, we can simply continue on to the next Assembly.Load()

 Now this looks interesting.
 Let’s step out of the function and see what was just loaded.

-Aha!
-There is the assembly we saw before: ReactionDiffusionLib.
+.
 Now, let’s dump it so we can investigate.
 This assembly is obfuscated as well, so we’ll run it through de4dot first.
 Afterwards, we can open the deobfuscated assembly and investigate it as well as the two methods it calls:

-As we can observe above, CasualitySource takes a string and decodes it.
-This is called twice, once for each half of that string (62657A54 and 626C66) we saw in the beginning.
+takes a string and decodes it.
+This is called twice, once for each half of that string (62657A54

-In the case of SearchResult, it decrypts a byte array using XOR operations.
+, it decrypts a byte array using XOR operations.

 This function reaches back into the stage one assembly and extracts a resource.
-The resource in this case is a bitmap named bezT.
+The resource in this case is a bitmap named bezT

-Then, a function called RestoreOriginalBitmap() is called on the extracted bitmap.
+is called on the extracted bitmap.
 The point of this function is to trim off unnecessary information from the bitmap.

 The result of this function is then passed to `SearchResult’, which as we saw earlier is performs a decryption routine.